 4. Walk up to Kimii-Dera Temple and Buddha Hall

-Wakayama-City is full of beautiful temples situated at the end of hundreds of steps, but Kimii-Dera is definitely the largest and most stunning one in the city!
+The city of Wakayama is full of beautiful temples situated at the end of hundreds of steps, but Kimii-Dera is definitely the largest and most stunning one of all!

 Founded in 770, Kimii-Dera temple sits proudly at the edge of Mt Nagusa-Yama, 231 steps above the city.
 I know it sounds like a lot of effort, but the view from above and the entire scenery is definitely worth it!

-“Kimii-dera” means the “the temple in Wakayama with three fountains”.
-The entire site is very peaceful and it is the perfect place to have some rest after the long way up.
-The scenery includes a pond, fountains, many shrines, and small statues and there are also some cafes, vending machines, and souvenir shops on the way up.
+“Kimii-dera” means “the temple in Wakayama with three fountains”.
+The entire site is very peaceful and it is the perfect place to have a rest after the long way up.
+The scenery includes a pond, fountains, many shrines and small statues and there are also some cafes, vending machines, and souvenir shops on the way up.
 There were only a couple of locals visiting when I was there, so I really felt like I had the entire place to myself!

-One of the highlights of this temple is the Buddha Statue called “Kimii-dera Dai Kannon”.
-It is a mesmerizing 12-meters tall golden statue made of wood, built in 2008 and it is the biggest wooden statue in Japan until today!
+One of the highlights of this temple is the Buddha Statue called “Kimii-dera Dai Kannon,” a wooden statue covered in gold that is a mesmerizing 12-meters tall.
+Built in 2008, it is the biggest wooden statue in all of Japan to this day!
 The statue depicts Daisenju-juichimenkanzeon-bosatsu-zo (try to pronounce that!), a Buddhist saint with 100 hands and 11 faces, and it is super impressive!

 5. Visit Kishu Toshogu Shrine

-Built in 1621, Kishu Toshogu Shrine is an important cultural property in Japan settled into a dark green forest!
+Built in 1621, the Kishu Toshogu Shrine is an important cultural property in Japan nestled in a dark green forest!

-Kishu Toshogu Shrine has some of the most beautifully carved wooden gates from all the temples I’ve seen in Japan!
-The gate is very colorful and when you are standing at the top of the 107 stairs that go up to the temple, you will be able to see Wakayama Marina City far away on the horizon line, the artificial island in Wakayama which I am talking about at no. 7 on this list.
+Kishu Toshogu Shrine has the most beautifully carved wooden gates of all the temples I’ve seen in Japan!
+The gate is very colorful and when you are standing at the top of the 107 stairs leading up to the temple, you will be able to see Wakayama Marina City far away on the horizon, the artificial island in Wakayama prefecture that I talk about in no. 7 on this list.

-Again, while I was there I only saw a maximum of 5 local men who came to pray at the temple.
-Other than that, I was all by myself and I could take my time and admire this historical site.
-The entire atmosphere was very serene and there were cricket sounds all over the place!
+Again, while I was at this shrine I only saw a maximum of 5 local men who came to pray at the temple.
+Other than that, I was all by myself and I could take my time and admire this historic site.
+The entire atmosphere was very serene and there were crickets chirping all over the place!

 6. Visit Tamatsushima-Jinja Shrine

-I wasn’t kidding when I told you Wakayama-City is full of wonderful, unique ancient temples!
+I wasn’t kidding when I told you Wakayama is full of wonderful, unique ancient temples!

-Tamatsushima-jinja Shrine has been a continuous inspiration for Japanese poets and it appears in many poems.
-This shrine is located in a residential area and it is just as peaceful as the others I’ve visited in the city!
+Tamatsushima-jinja Shrine has been a continuous inspiration for Japanese poets so it appears in many poems.
+This shrine is located in a residential area and is just as peaceful as the others I visited in the city!
 You can take your time and admire the statues, take pictures and maybe even buy a trinket (a small object that will bring you luck) from the souvenir shop to bring back home.

-Pro tip: If you have some more time on hand, go behind the shrine where you will find a path to Mt.
+Pro tip: If you have some more time on your hands, go behind the shrine to the path to Mt.
 Kagamiyama.
-If you walk for less than 5 minutes you will get on top of the mountain and the view is absolutely stunning!
+If you walk for less than 5 minutes you will get to the top of the mountain and the view is absolutely stunning!
 After you finish your visit at Tamatsushima Shrine, you can also head out to Furobashi Bridge – it is really close to this shrine and nice to see.
 It is a beautiful arched bridge made of stone, built in the 19th century.

-How to get there: From Wakayama Station, you take bus no. 24 and get down at Tamatsushima-jinja-mae station (about 25 minutes).
-Price of the ticket is 380¥.
+How to get there: From Wakayama Station, you take bus no. 24 and get off at Tamatsushima-jinja-mae station (about 25 minutes).
+Price of the ticket is 380¥ (US $3.40).

 7. Teleport yourself to Italy at Porto Europa